hiveot/hub/transports/README.md

 ### Request Message

-The purpose of the request message is for a client to send an asynchronous request for an operation on a thing.
+The purpose of the request message is for a client to send a request for an operation on a thing.
 Thing agents implemented using these messages are required to send a response when a request is received.

 The following operations are considered to be requests:
 * invokeaction  [WoT]